 It's a common misconception that carpet can adversely affect allergy and asthma sufferers.
 In fact, there are no scientific studies correlating allergy and asthma issues to carpet.
 Several studies actually disprove any correlation.

 Carpet and Indoor Air Quality

-In a recent study it was shown that carpet trapped allergens to a greater extent than hardsurface floors, resulting in fewer particles escaping into the air.
-Allergens trapped by carpet did not return to the carpet's surface or the air, even when the carpet was disturbed by walking or other similar activities.
-Furthermore, effective carpet cleaning - such as vacuuming with a high efficiency filter and hot water extraction reduced both surface allergens and airborne particle counts, maintaining indoor air quality.
+Carpet fibers trap allergens, resulting in fewer particles escaping into the air.
+When tested, allergens trapped by carpet did not return to the carpet's surface or the air, even when the carpet was disturbed by activities like walking.
+Effective carpet cleaning - vacuuming with a high efficiency filter and hot water extraction - reduce both surface allergens and airborne particle counts, maintaining indoor air quality.

 Over the years, Shaw, the Carpet and Rug Institute and a variety of international researchers have commissioned studies on carpet, allergies and asthma.
 All of which indicate that effectively cleaned carpet can reduce airborne allergens, making it a viable choice for families impacted by allergies and asthma.